koitsu/tcecosystem-guide/content/thorchain/inbound-confirmations.md

 receiving an asset on the THORChain network.
 This is sometimes called the "inbound leg".

-Reviewing inbound confirmations is a somewhat complicated and technical:
+Reviewing inbound confirmations is somewhat complicated and technical:

 1. Visit `https://thornode.ninerealms.com/thorchain/tx/status/YOUR_TRANSACTION_HASH` in your browser
    - Replace `YOUR_TRANSACTION_HASH` with the Transaction Hash/ID from the earlier procedure